Robotino04/FleetLang/README.md

 If something doesn't make sense or isn't accurate anymore, feel free to reach out or create an issue.

 #### Priority
-- track definitions and references of variables
+- track references of variables
 - tied to ^this^: warnings for unused functions/variables
 - use byval attributes for arrays and structs
 - import of some sort